SansGuidon/bookmarks/README.md

 * [PSprices](https://psprices.com/region-be/search/?q=&platform=Switch&dlc=show&sort=opencritic) - Game price notifications.
 Automatically monitor 8 platforms in 48 countries.
 * :star: [**Xerius**](https://www.xerius.be/bnc/app/fr) - :fr: [FR] [BE] Devenir indépendant : Simulez votre tarif journalier en tant qu'indépendant / Calculateur de Brut-Net / Freelance rate simulator
 * [Logo Lab](https://logolab.app/home) - Test your logo | Put your logo to the test and find out where it succeeds and where improvements could be made.
+* [Companyweb](https://www.companyweb.be/en) - [BE] Know who you’re dealing with | Companyweb specialises in company information in Belgium.
+Its services allow you to understand the risks, the survival rates, the payment capacity, the profitability, the stability and other key factors of every Belgian company.

 ## Cryptocurrency
 > News